Port of Yantian, China (Photo: K + N)

 One example, Kuehne + Nagel (SWX: KNIN) rolled out its eTouch initiative in 2017.
-ETouch offers commodity, high volume shippers an online platform for booking and tracking freight.
+ETouch aims to bring automation and increased efficiency to commodity, high volume shippers.
 By moving shippers to online platforms, K + N could also reduce operating expenses for those shipments by over half compared to the highly manual process now involved in freight forwarding.

 Now 18 months into the project, K + N said its still on track to migrate some, but not all, customer shipments to eTouch by 2022.
-In its last earnings conference call, the largest ocean freight forwarder by volume said only about 10 to 20 percent of its containers can be converted to the eTouch platform.
-In air freight, about 20 to 40 percent of its volume may switch to the eTouch platform.
+In its last earnings conference call, the largest ocean freight forwarder by volume said only about 10 to 20 percent of its containers can be converted to eTouch.
+In air freight, about 20 to 40 percent of its volume may switch to eTouch.

 Chief Financial Office Markus Blanka-Graff noted that the different dynamics facing ocean and air freight when switching to online platforms.
 Air freight runs on much tighter and accurate schedules than ocean freight, lending itself to more automation process.
 “That obviously helps and supports a larger number of shipments being fully automated,” Blanka-Graff said.